 Then one of my colleagues recommended me Wise (known as Transferwise at that point).
-Since then I became a rare visitor of my favorite exchange office.
-I do everything through the Internet and get my salary delivered to my Spanish bank account normally same day.
-Moreover, because I send relatively big amounts of money I get even better deals than my favorite currency exchange office can offer!
-Later I decided to share my personal experience and created Transferwise review website.
+Since then I became a rare visitor of my favourite exchange office.
+Now I do everything through the Internet and get my salary delivered to my Spanish bank account normally same day.
+Moreover, because I send relatively big amounts of money I get even better deals than any of local currency exchange offices can offer!
+Later I decided to share my personal experience and created this Transferwise review website.

-Most of my colleagues started doing the same and are very happy.
+Most of my colleagues do the same and are very happy.
 Some of them are paying rent using Transferwise and find it very convenient.